 Allocating funding in plan budgets

-A service booking may contain all, or a portion, of the allocated funds attributed to the support category, and cannot be made for more than the value of the budget allocated to the plan.
+A service booking may contain all, or a portion, of the allocated funds in the support category, and cannot be made for more than the value of the plan funds.

 Multiple service providers

 More than two providers may have a service booking for the same support category.

 For example, where 30 hours of individual support is allocated in the participant’s plan, the participant may choose to split this across multiple providers.

 This could allow one provider to deliver supports on a weekend, assisting with social and recreational events, and another during the week to support in-home and employment outcomes.

 If a participant has chosen the NDIA to pay their providers, a service booking is created to link the supports in their plan to their chosen providers.

 Providers must approve a service booking before the participant receives services.
 This ensures the participant has funding allocated to pay the provider.

 Providers request payment through the myplace provider portal for the supports provided.

 Where the participant has a plan manager, service bookings will be created in this order: